CoolML2022/Metal_Cpp_VsCode_Template/README.md

 - It should look something like this:
   <img width="1048" height="290" alt="image" src="https://github.com/user-attachments/assets/7a9df249-7184-40f4-b9ca-1ae1574f9143" />

+### 3. XCode

+- Install [XCode](https://apps.apple.com/de/app/xcode/id497799835?mt=12) from the App Store
+- Create a new Project
+  1. Chose the `Command Line Tool` option an select the language: C++ or Objective-C (it does not really matter)
+  2. Select the location for this project, its best to not do it in this project folder
+  3. File -> Add Files to "Your Project name" select your .metal shader and select the option: Refrence files in place (this allowes you to edit the file in XCode and have it updated in VS Code)

 ---

 ## Build & Run the Project